|

 in early Italic language means “the 5th”?

-These pages are full of number facts, both mathematical
+These pages are full of number facts, both

-and cultural, tantalising problems and anecdotes...
+mathematical and cultural, tantalising problems

 Go